Apple Cider Vinegar

 In the next part of the article, you are going to learn when to use apple cider vinegar and how many of its beneficial properties are actually true.
 We also included the recommended daily dosage of apple cider vinegar and facts about its nutritional profile.

-How Is Apple Cider Vinegar Made?
+How is Apple Cider Vinegar Made?

 Apple cider vinegar is a type of vinegar produced in the fermentation process of crushed apples, sugar, and yeast.
 During the process, the apples' sugar turns into acetic acid, a byproduct of fermentation with a strong characteristic odor and flavor.